What is chronic pain?

 Causes of chronic pain

-There are many causes of chronic pain, which can be the result of both physically and mental health conditions.
+There are many causes of chronic pain, which can be the result of both physical and mental health conditions.
 Arthritis, cancer, multiple sclerosis as well as poor posture, repetitive strain injuries and nerve damage might all cause chronic pain.
 Fibromyalgia is often characterised by chronic pain.
-Although the pain experienced is very real, it is debated whether the condition is mental or physical.
+Although the pain experienced is very real, it is debated whether the condition is at root mental or physical.
 Because of this debate it can be very difficult to identify, live with and cure chronic pain.